slaclab/surf-tutorial/labs/01-AXI-Lite_register_endpoint/README.md

 ```vhdl
       axiSlaveRegisterR(axilEp, x"200", BUILD_INFO_DECODED_C.buildString);
 ```
 `BUILD_INFO_DECODED_C.buildString` is an ASCII string of useful build information at the time of the build that's packed into 64 by 32-bit std_logic_vectors ("Slv32Array(0 to 63)").
 `BUILD_INFO_DECODED_C.buildString` is auto-generated in the BuildInfoPkg package. axiSlaveRegister()/axiSlaveRegisterR() supports mapping of an array of 32-bit registers, which will require multiple AXI-Lite read (or write) transactions to get (or set) the value.

 <!--- ########################################################################################### -->

 ## Running the cocoTB testbed

+cocoTB is an open-source, coroutine-based co-simulation testbench environment for verifying VHDL and Verilog hardware designs.
+Developed with Python, cocoTB eases the testing process by allowing developers to write test scenarios in Python, leveraging its extensive libraries and simplicity to create flexible and powerful tests.
+This enables more intuitive interaction with the simulation, making it possible to quickly develop complex test sequences, automate testing procedures, and analyze outcomes.
+By integrating cocoTB into our testing framework, we can simulate the behavior of AXI-Lite endpoints, among other components, in a highly efficient and user-friendly manner.
+This introduction aims to familiarize you with the basic concepts and advantages of using cocoTB in the context of our lab exercises, setting the stage for the detailed instructions that follow on how to deploy and utilize cocoTB to test the MyAxiLiteEndpointWrapper effectively.

 <!--- ########################################################################################### -->